markmoxon/elite-source-code-acorn-electron/README.md

 ### Log files

 During compilation, details of every step are output in a file called `compile.txt` in the `3-assembled-output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

+### Building a UEF tape image

+Despite this being the cassette version of Acorn Electron Elite, this repository only builds disc images, as that's how BeebAsm works.
+If you want the authentic experience of loading Elite from cassette, then you can manually build a UEF tape image of the binaries yourself, using a program like [Disc Image Manager](https://github.com/geraldholdsworth/DiscImageManager).

+Once you have built the project, it will produce an SSD disc image file that contains binaries that are suitable for loading from cassette.
+You can extract the binaries from this image and add them to a UEF, in the following order: `ELITE`, `ELITEDA`, `ELITECO`.

+You should now be able to load Elite from your UEF on a an Acorn Electron, by entering `CHAIN "ELITE"`.

 ## Building different variants of the Electron version of Elite